Chateau de Chenonceau - litterally on the river Cher

 undulating plateau where vast wheat fields stretch as far as they eye

-can see.
 The area's main city, Chartres,

 is famous for its magnificent cathedral, one of the earliest and finest

 gothic cathedrals in France.
 The middle of this region is